 Reheating the Quesadillas

-You can reheat leftover quesadillas in a non-stick frying pan on the stovetop over about medium-low heat (this will yield the crispiest reheating results) until the cheese is melted and everything is heated through.
+You can reheat leftover quesadillas in a non-stick frying pan on the stovetop over about medium-low heat until the cheese is melted and everything is heated through.
+This reheating method will yield the crispiest results.

-Alternatively, place quesadillas on a sheet pan in a 375 degree Fahrenheit oven and heat for about 10 to 15 minutes or until the cheese is melted and everything is heated through.
+Alternatively, reheat the quesadillas in the oven.
+To do so, preheat the oven to 375 degrees Fahrenheit.
+Then, place the quesadillas on a sheet pan and heat for about 10 to 15 minutes or until the cheese is melted and everything is heated through.

 Another option is to place leftover turkey quesadillas on a microwave-safe plate in the microwave and heat in 30-second intervals until heated through.

-Just keep in mind that the oven or microwave will not yield the same crispy results as pan-frying.
+Just keep in mind that reheating the quesadillas in the oven or microwave will not yield the same crispy results as pan-frying.
 Your quesadillas will be softer.

 Tips and Variations

-- It’s better to have your frying pan over a lower heat setting and cook these gently.
-The turkey quesadillas crisp up fast (and can burn quickly) so don’t have your heat too high or leave them!
+- It’s better to have your frying pan over a lower heat setting and cook the quesadillas gently.
+The quesadillas crisp up fast (and can burn quickly) so don’t have your heat too high or leave them.

 - No salt was added to this recipe because the taco seasoning has salt in it, but you can add some to taste if you wish.